 Save File Modifications

-Following the instructions above, locate the nuclearthrone.sav file and open it using any text editor.
-The section below lists all the values that should be focused on changing.
-Make sure that Nuclear Throne is closed out before saving, otherwise it will overwrite the save file.
-Once the file is saved the game can be launched again with the modified save data, and Steam cloud can now be re-enabled.
+The .sav file can now be opened with any text editor (such as Notepad) and any edits can be made.
+The next section will cover all relevant .sav data values.
+Make sure that Nuclear Throne is closed out before saving this, otherwise it will overwrite the any changes.
+Once the file is saved the game can be launched again with the modified save data, and then Steam cloud can be re-enabled.

 Save File Values